5 Random variables

 :

 A random variable \(X\) has a distribution function.
-To define this, we do not need a list of numbers.
-It is a theoretical concept.
-In this case, we define the distribution as the \(F(a)\) that answers the question: what is the probability that \(X\) is less than or equal to \(a\)?
+To define this, we do not need a list of numbers; it is a theoretical concept.
+In this case, we define the distribution as the \(F(a)\) that answers the question: What is the probability that \(X\) is less than or equal to \(a\)?
 There is no list of numbers.

 5.5 Notation for random variables